mid2SUPAERO/ecoHALE/doc/tutorials/problem_setup.rst

 2. Add your lifting surface(s)
 3. Add your design variables, constraints, and objective
 4. Call setup() on the problem
-5. Call run() to perform analysis/optimization
+5. Call run() to perform analysis or optimization

 We'll now investigate these steps individually, using an aerodynamic optimization case as an example.